-The consolidated comparative financial statements of the Corporation for the year ended December 31, 2017, including the auditors' report on those financial statements, have been mailed to Shareholders of the Corporation who have requested the same, in accordance with applicable securities laws.
-The financial statements are also available on the internet on the Corporation's SEDAR profile at www.sedar.com.
+The consolidated comparative financial statements of the Corporation for the year ended December 31, 2018, including the auditors' report on those financial statements, made available on the internet on the Corporation's SEDAR profile at www.sedar.com.

 2. Number of Directors